aptivator/easy-data-state/README.md

 When specifying multi-level data to be returned as an object, `easy-data-state` will use the last part of the multi-level address as the reference under which the fetched  datum will be stored.
-If the last part of multiple multi-level addresses is the same, then a unique alias should be provided under which the data will be stored.
+If the last part of multiple multi-level addresses is the same, then a unique alias should be provided under which the datum will be stored.

 ```javascript
 let state = new EasyDataState();